hermangroup/docs/wallets/dashcore/cmd-rpc.rst

 help ( "command" ) ("subCommand")
   List all commands, or get help for a specified comm stop
-  Stop Dash Core server.
+  Stop Historia Core server.

-Dash
+Historia
 ----

 getgovernanceinfo